arkworks-rs/r1cs-tutorial/rollup/README.md

 ## Batch verification

 SNARK proofs of validity of a batch of transactions are one way to increase the throughput of blockchains while also reducing the size of the blockchain.
 At a high level, the circuit for batch verification works as follows:
-* Public input: initial and final state roots
+* Public input: initial (pre-transaction application) and final (post-tx application) state roots
 * Private inputs: transactions
 * For each transaction:
   * Check a Merkle Tree path wrt initial root that demonstrates the existence of the sender's account.